dstroy0/InputHandler/README.md

 ```

-or, default-init with no output:
+Or, default-init with no output:

 ```cpp
 /*